 The first sign of infection from rat flea bites is swollen painful lymph glands.
 Bubonic and systemic plagues are both very serious diseases and medical help must be sought immediately.
 Sometimes, owing to lack of symptoms, the only way of diagnosing plague is through a blood/lab test.
 Once plague has been diagnosed, appropriate treatment and quarantine procedures need to be followed.

 Preventing rat fleas

 Prevention is the best way of controlling spread of plague from rat fleas.

 - It is essential to reduce rodent and rat dwellings.
-For this, one must remove garbage, clutter, wood piles and other possible rat food sources from around the homes.
+For this, you must remove garbage, clutter, wood piles and other possible rat food sources from around the home.
 Residential areas, office buildings, schools and day care centers should be made rodent proof.

 - It is important to wear gloves when treating or skinning small animals, squirrels, etc. All meat handling precautions must be followed by hunters and butchers in order to prevent diseases through infected fluid transmission.

-- Rat fleas are common in camping sites, places of hiking, trekking etc. Flea Repellents must be used when one is engaging in such activities.
+- Rat fleas are common in camping sites, places of hiking, trekking etc. Flea repellents must be used when engaging in such activities.
 Many FDA approved products like DEET and permethrin are safe to be applied to pets and humans.
-When using these products all safety precautions mentioned on the labels must be followed.
+When using these products, all safety precautions mentioned on the labels must be followed.